Your Comprehensive SEO Guide to Search Engine Indexing

 Step 3.
 And finally, the website and its pages can compete in the game trying to rank for a specific query.

-What is crawling and indexing
+How does crawling and indexing work?

 “When crawlers find a web page, our systems render the content of the page, just as a browser does.
 We take note of key signals—from keywords to website freshness—and we keep track of it all in the Search index.”